Lead Batteries’ Role in Renewable Energy Storage

-You’re Invited: February 12, 2019 Energy Storage and Battery Research Update
+February 12, 2019, Energy Storage and Battery Research Update

-Join us on Capitol Hill February 12, 2019 to learn more about the essentiality of lead batteries and the innovative research to improve their performance for automotive and energy storage applications.
-The briefing features special guests Rep. Mark Takano (CA-41) and Rep. Chris Collins (NY-27), co-chairs of the Advanced Energy Storage Caucus.
+On February 12, 2019, we held a briefing on Capitol Hill to learn more about the essentiality of lead batteries and the innovative research to improve their performance for automotive and energy storage applications.
+The briefing featured special guests Rep. Mark Takano (CA-41) and Rep. Chris Collins (NY-27), co-chairs of the Advanced Energy Storage Caucus.

-Representatives Takano and Collins will make brief remarks and be followed by a panel of leading science and business leaders who will share updates on research as well as public/private partnerships to meet the need for renewable energy and create efficient energy models to lower the planet’s carbon footprint and stabilize the grid.Learn More
+Representatives Takano and Collins made brief remarks that were followed by a panel of leading science and business leaders who shared updates on research as well as public/private partnerships to meet the need for renewable energy and create efficient energy models to lower the planet’s carbon footprint and stabilize the grid.Learn More

 California Safer Consumer Products Program